Nitrokey/nethsm/docs/system-design.md

 Role

-: Each user account configured on the NetHSM has a single _Role_ assigned to it.
-Roles are referred to as **R-Name** throughout this document; see user documentation for a detailed list.
+: Each user account configured on the NetHSM has a single _Role_ assigned to it. _Roles_ are referred to as **R-Name** throughout this document.
+See the user documentation for a detailed list.

 System Software

-: The NetHSM system software, i.e. Muen and all subjects without the _Firmware_.
+: The NetHSM _System Software_, i.e. Muen and all subjects without the _Firmware_.

-Tags

-: Key access can be restricted to users matching specific _Tags_.
-Refer to the user documentation for details.

 Unlock Key